Louisiana vs. Arkansas State NCAA Football Odds, Plays and Insights | October 21, 2021

 Arkansas State Stats and Trends

-- Arkansas State has covered the spread on two occasions this season.
+- Arkansas State has covered the spread on two occasions this year.

-- Arkansas State is 2-1 against the spread and 1-3 overall when the team puts up more than 21.2 points.
+- Arkansas State is 2-1 against the spread and 1-3 overall when the team records more than 21.2 points.

-- When Arkansas State piles up more than 374.5 yards, the team is 1-1 against the spread and 1-2 overall.
+- When Arkansas State piles up over 374.5 yards, the team is 1-1 against the spread and 1-2 overall.

 - The Red Wolves have turned the ball over 11 times this season, four more turnovers than the Ragin' Cajuns have forced (7).